-This battery is the highest of seven lines of defence intended to protect the city from a
+This battery is the highest of seven lines of defence intended to protect the city from a land invasion.
+In 1797, its cannons (below) were instrumental in repelling a British invasion led by Sir Ralph Abercrombie.

 Barracks

 The barracks, on the east side of Plaza de Armas, were built atop five massive cisterns.
 Even today, the soldiers' uniforms hang in the rooms, just as they did in the 18th century.